webtoknow/fx-trading-app/Week_05/Theory/README.md

 ## About Angular - part I

-- is a JavaScript framework that makes web applications to be easy to build
+- Angular is a powerful JavaScript framework that simplifies web application development.
-- comes with features like data-binding, change-detection, forms, router&navigation and http implementation
+- Key features of Angular include data-binding, change-detection, forms, routing and navigation, and HTTP implementation.

 ### Components

-- is the most basic building block in Angular world
+- Component is the fundamental building block in Angular.
-- basically, components are classes that interact with the *.html* file of the component - which is displayed in the browser
+- Components are classes that interact with an associated *HTML* file, which is rendered in the browser.
-- a component's application logic is defined inside a class
+- The application logic of a component is defined within its class.
-- the class interacts with the view through some properties and methods
+- Interaction with the view is accomplished through properties and methods.
-- we use **@Component** decorator to identify a class as a component class
+- Components are identified using the **@Component** decorator.
-- we need to specify the component's metadata.
-For example:
+- Component metadata, such as the selector, template URL, and style URLs, must be specified.
+Example:

 ```JavaScript
 @Component({